vwkd/immersive-chinese-to-anki/README.md

 # Immersive Chinese to Anki

-Tools to scrape serial courses and vocabulary from Immersive Chinese for use in Anki.
-Anki benefits from a card search, tags instead of lists, and a spaced-repetition trainer.
+Tools to scrape serial courses and vocabulary from Immersive Chinese and create cards in Anki.
+Anki benefits include a card search, tags instead of lists, and a spaced-repetition trainer.